Training Metrics Glossary

 Estimated 1-Rep Max (e1RM)

-A mathematical estimate of the heaviest weight you could lift for a single repetition, derived from a submaximal set.
+A mathematical estimate of your true 1RM (one-rep max) — the heaviest weight you could lift for a single repetition — derived from a submaximal set.
 It lets us track strength progress without you ever needing to actually max out.

 - Strength & Load